feelware/vault/other-notes/ideas/cardinal-module-ideas.md

 # Ideas for Cardinal modules

-- modules for interacting with TagStudio library and feed modules with
-	- consider allowing to feed more than one module
 - modules for interacting with Ardour session: getting the output of any channel, creating automation, bouncing, etc
 - modules for interacting with AudioStellar
 	- one parent module. multiple child modules per AudioStellar unit